What is a Private Cloud?

 - Reduced operating expenses and improved ROI

 Nowadays, about 52% of organizations run on some form of a private cloud.
 But this majority, according to recent research, is set to grow even further.
 In a recent IDC study, researchers found that 80% of organizations had moved applications out of the public cloud and back onto their private cloud.
-They also found that within the next two years, 50% of all public cloud applications will move back on-premises.
+They also found that within the next 2 years, 50% of all public cloud applications will move back on-premises.
 What can account for that switch?

 In nearly all cases, the reason came down to cost savings.
-In a separate study, IDC also found that predictable workloads, which account for the majority of all enterprise workloads, on average were about twice as expensive to run in the public cloud than on-premises.
-There’s also security and predictability in a private cloud, leading many organizations to opt for the cost-saving benefits of running their own cloud architecture in-house.
+In a separate study, IDC also found that predictable workloads, which account for the majority of all enterprise workloads, on average were about twice as expensive to run in the public cloud as than on-premises.
+There’s security and predictability in a private cloud, leading many organizations to opt for the cost-saving benefits of running their own cloud architecture in-house.